Fractured Magic: Chapter Twenty-Four

 “What do you mean, being followed?”
 Eresh asked, his voice rising an octave.

-Leandros was surprised she’d said anything; he’d thought the men belonged to Unity.
+Leandros was surprised she’d said anything.
+He’d noticed them as well but assumed they belonged to Unity.
 If Chia didn’t know about them, though, that couldn’t be the case.
-“Hmm,” he said, concerned.
+He frowned, concerned.

 “So you didn’t know?”

 “I knew.
-It’s been happening all week,” he told her.
+They’ve been around all week,” he told her.
 He’d seen them this morning, on his way out of his hotel.
-“It’s not always the same two — I’ve seen six or seven different people around.
-They seem to follow me in shifts.”
+“It’s not always the same two—sometimes they’re in different pairings, like they’re taking shifts.”

 “What!
-Captain, why didn’t you tell the Magistrates?”
+Lion cub, why didn’t you tell the Magistrates?”
 Chia asked.
 When Leandros only gave her a look in reply, she gave him a knowing look back and sighed.
 “Oh, that’s fair.
 It’s not us, though, I promise.”

 Leandros believed her.
-Eftychia O’Neill, he was beginning to learn, was not a dishonest person, but only because she knew the truth was often the more discomfiting option.
+He was beginning to understand that Eftychia O’Neill was not a dishonest person, but only because she knew the truth was often the more discomfiting option.
 “But who would be following the Captain?”
 Eresh asked.
-He kept looking back to see if he could find the men in question.
+He kept looking back to see if he could spot the men in question.

 “And why?”
 Gareth asked, more thoughtfully.

 Chia ignored both of them except to say, “Stop it, Eresh.
-They’ll know we saw them.”
+You’ll give away that we saw them.”
 She asked Leandros, “Do you know if they’re violent?”

 “They’re certainly armed.
 I’ve been careful not to go anywhere alone since I first noticed them, so I can’t say for sure.”

-“None at all.
-They could be anyone: fans of Egil’s, mad about Histrios.
+Leandros shook his head.
+They could be anyone: fans of Egil’s, angry about Histrios.
 Someone from Alfheimr who wants me out of the picture.
 Someone who hates Unity and doesn’t want them to succeed.”
 A chilling thought occurred to him.
 “They could work for the woman who took my uncle.”
 Even as he said it, though, he doubted it.
 That woman didn’t strike him as someone who works well with others.

-Chia smiled at him.
-“There’s a little pedestrian mall near here that’s been closed for construction.
+Chia considered this, then said, “There’s a little pedestrian mall near here that’s been closed for construction.
 What do you say we go there next?
 Just you and me, this time?”

-Leandros considered the question.
-That he would consider going anywhere alone with an Enforcer was foolish, but he thought he saw the shape of Chia’s plan.
-“You want to set a trap?”
+That Leandros would consider going anywhere alone with an Enforcer was foolish, but he guessed Chia’s plan—goad them into attacking, and then: “You want to set a trap?”

-Chia’s smile widened.
+Chia smile broadly.
 “I want to teach them not to mess with Unity’s things.”

-That should have bothered Leandros more than it did.
+A shiver ran down Leandros’ spine.
+He knew that should have bothered him more than it did.
 “Let’s go.”

 “I have to agree.
-Is this really wise?”
+Is this wise?”
 Gareth asked.
 “Whoever this is could be dangerous.
-Captain, maybe we could go get—”
+Captain, maybe we could get—”

 “Think carefully before you finish that sentence, Mr. Ranulf,” Leandros warned.
 “I can assure you, I’m dangerous enough on my own.”

 “Well said!
 Come, let’s go.
 If they’re ever going to approach you, it’ll be when you’re alone with a poor, defenseless young girl.
-Goodbye, Eresh!
-Goodbye, Mr. Ranulf!
+Farewell, Eresh!
+So long, Mr. Ranulf!
 It’s a shame we didn’t get to explore more of the city together!”
 Chia said, already waving her goodbyes.
 As they walked away, she dropped her voice and asked Leandros, quieter, “This is a fun way to end the day, don’t you think?”

-“I don’t know about fun,” Leandros disagreed, but he didn’t put much into it.
-Truthfully, he was excited: he looked forward to working off this restless energy, to learning what these strangers wanted, to being able to sleep without one hand on a gun.
+“I don’t know about fun,” Leandros said.
+It was more reflex than truth, though.
+The truth was that he looked forward to working off this restless energy, to learning what these strangers wanted, to being able to sleep again without one hand on his gun.

 “There may be more than just the two.
 I couldn’t tell,” Chia warned.